open-guides/og-aws/README.md

 ### CloudFormation Basics

 -	📒 [Homepage](https://aws.amazon.com/cloudformation/) ∙ [Developer guide](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/) ∙ [FAQ](https://aws.amazon.com/cloudformation/faqs/) ∙ [Pricing](https://aws.amazon.com/cloudformation/pricing/) at no additional charge
--	**CloudFormation** offers mechanisms to create and manage entire configurations of many types of AWS resources, using a JSON-based templating language.
+-	**CloudFormation** offers mechanisms to create and manage entire configurations of many types of AWS resources, using a templating language based on JSON (🔹and YAML since Q3 2016).
 -	💸CloudFormation itself has [no additional charge](https://aws.amazon.com/cloudformation/pricing/) itself; you pay for the underlying resources.

 ### CloudFormation Alternatives and Lock-In

 -	Hashicorp’s [Terraform](https://www.terraform.io/intro/vs/cloudformation.html) is a third-party alternative.
+	-	🔸 Some AWS features may not be available in Terraform (ie., MultiAZ ElastiCache using Redis), and you may have to resort to embedded **CloudFormation** templates.

 ### CloudFormation Tips

 -	[Troposphere](https://github.com/cloudtools/troposphere) is a Python library that makes it much easier to create CloudFormation templates.
+-	If you are building different stacks with similar layers, it may be useful to build separate templates for each layer that you can reuse using [AWS::CloudFormation::Stack](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html).
+	-	🔸 Avoid hardcoding resource parameters that can potentially change.
+Use stack parameters as much as you can, and resort to default parameter values.
 -	🔹Until [2016](https://aws.amazon.com/about-aws/whats-new/2016/09/aws-cloudformation-introduces-yaml-template-support-and-cross-stack-references/), CloudFormation used only an awkward JSON format that makes both reading and debugging difficult.
 To use it effectively typically involved building additional tooling, including converting it to YAML, but now [this is supported directly](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-formats.html).

 ### CloudFormation Gotchas and Limitations

+-	❗Modifications to stack resources made outside CloudFormation can potentially lead to stacks stuck in UPDATE\_ROLLBACK\_FAILED mode.
+Stacks in this state can't be recovered without help from AWS Support.
 -	🔸CloudFormation is useful but complex and with a variety of pain points.
 Many companies find alternate solutions, and many companies use it, but only with significant additional tooling.
 -	🔸CloudFormation can be very slow, especially for items like CloudFront distributions.
 -	🔸It’s hard to assemble good CloudFormation configurations from existing state.
 AWS does [offer a trick to do this](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cloudformer.html), but it’s very clumsy.